dawright22/hcp_dot_net/README.md

-# HashiCorp Vault with .NET Example
+# HashiCorp Cloud Platform Vault with .NET Example

 These assets are provided to show how to use HashiCorp Vault with .NET.
 It uses two patterns: